j-sal/About/README.md

 # hello-world

-I'm Joey from Costa Rica, currently living and studing in China thanks to a scholarship.
+I'm Joey from Costa Rica, currently living in Spain after some years studing in China.

+This profile keeps repos from:
+- Open Source contributions to diverse projects and programs (Outreachy, Fineract, OpenRefine)
+- Practice exercises
-This is an account with a compilation of some of the basic projects I've worked on during my studies for Bachelor's in Software Engineering.
+- A compilation of projects I worked on during my studies for Bachelor's in Software Engineering

-Feel free to take a look!